Fiberglass Molding

 Alumina | 11 to 15 |

-D-glass is popular for being a low dielectric constant.
-This is facilitated by boron trioxide presence in its structure.
-The D-glass type of fiberglass is typically used in optical cables, cookware, and electrical appliances.
+D-glass is notable for its low dielectric constant, thanks to the presence of boron trioxide in its structure.
+This type of fiberglass is commonly used in optical cables, cookware, and electrical appliances.

-E-glass is also known as electrical glass and has good electrical insulation properties.
-It is an alkali glass.
-It is susceptible to chloride ion and cannot be used for marine applications.
-It is a lightweight composite material that is used in aerospace and industrial applications.
-E-glass is much cleaner to work with due to its draping characteristic.
-It was originally developed to be used in electrical applications, but it is now used in numerous other areas as well.
-Glass reinforced plastic can also be made with a combination of thermosetting resins.
-The glass reinforced plastic can then be used to make panels and sheets, which are applied in a wide range of industries.
-Structural integrity can be protected against any mechanical impact.
+E-glass, also known as electrical glass, is renowned for its excellent electrical insulation properties.
+It is an alkali glass that is susceptible to chloride ions and thus is not suitable for marine applications.
+E-glass is a lightweight composite material used in aerospace and industrial applications.
+It is valued for its draping characteristics, making it cleaner to work with.
+Originally developed for electrical applications, E-glass is now utilized in various other fields as well.
+Glass reinforced plastic, made by combining E-glass with thermosetting resins, can be used to produce panels and sheets for diverse industries.
+This material provides structural integrity and protection against mechanical impact.

 Ingredient | % Composition |